connerbw/parsedown-party/README.md

 ### Does this plugin work with Gutenberg?

 Not yet.
 It works on posts using the [Classic Editor](https://github.com/WordPress/classic-editor).
 The block editor is currently not supported.
+Want to work on one?
+[Tiny MDE](https://github.com/kellymears/tiny-mde) looks like a good starting point.

 ### I'm a software developer, how can I help?